skip to content

 00:51:06 - Chris Ferdinandi

 Yeah.
-So I use screenflow for that.
-I was rocking a blue YETI for like, a really long time.
-And then when Covid hit and everybody came back into the house and it wasn't just me recording in the quiet of my home anymore.
-It was picking up everything.
-Yeah.
-So I switched to the.
-Sure.
+So I use ScreenFlow for that.
+I was rocking a Blue Yeti for a really long time.
+And then when COVID hit and everybody came back into the house and it wasn't just me recording in the quiet of my home anymore, it was picking up everything.
+So I switched to the Shure.
 I think this is the MV7.
 Is that right?

 00:51:29 - Scott Steinlage